stacks-network/stacks-core/sip/sip-003-peer-network.md

 * `BlocksInvData.bitlen` will never exceed 4096
 * `BlocksInvData.bitvec` will have length `ceil(BlocksInvData.bitlen / 8)`
-* `MicroblocksInvData.hashes` will never have more than 4096 elements.
+* `BlocksInvData.microblocks_inventory` will never have more than 256 elements.

 **GetBlocks**